 The Department of Foreign Languages fulfills its mission by teaching foreign languages, cultures and literatures, by promoting cross-cultural understanding, and by presenting models of effective pedagogy.
 Members of the Department also serve the College and wider community in areas pertaining to foreign languages.

-The study of foreign languages is an integral part of a liberal arts education.
+The study of foreign languages is an integral part of a liberal education.
 It gives students a means of breaking through the barrier of a single speech and culture pattern and provides an encounter with some of the world’s great literatures, cultural traditions, and social models.
 It is also invaluable for those seeking careers in business and commerce, civil service, education, international affairs, media, social services, law enforcement, and scholarly research.